gopheracademy/gopheracademy-web/content/gophercon-2017/writing-a-successful-gophercon-proposal.md

 2. An outline of the presentation itself.
 Bullet points are fine.
 The goal of including an outline is twofold, to demonstrate to the readers that you've thought about how your talk will flow from the questions you pose in your introduction, to the answers in your conclusion.
 3. A paragraph or two of conclusion, again ideally this would be the conclusion you plan to use in your talk.

-There is no required word limit, but if you haven't written at least 400-500 words, you're probably selling your talk short and putting yourself at a disadvantage.
+There is no required word limit, but if you haven't written at least 200-300 words, you're probably selling your talk short and putting yourself at a disadvantage.
-Simply put, proposals will less detail are rarely chosen over proposals with a lot of detail, we cannot stress this enough.
+Simply put, less detailed proposals are rarely chosen over proposals with a lot of detail, we cannot stress this enough.

 # Addressing the selection criteria